OpsTrail/Kubernetes-Essentials/Cluster_Setup/Kubeadm_master.md

 ### Adding Kubernetes repository

-Then we are adding the Kubernetes repository and
+- Before adding the Kubernetes repository we are doing apt update and and installing some packages

 ```
 sudo apt-get update